Oxen-AI/oxen-release/README.md

 🎉 Congrats!
 You should now be able to see your data in the hub.

-Now you can setup your training job or another collaborator on your team to use your data by cloning it and pulling the branch you want.
+Now you can set up your training job or another collaborator on your team to use your data by cloning it and pulling the branch you want.

 ```bash
 $ oxen clone https://hub.oxen.ai/<username>/<repo_name>